Connecticut College: Campus

+The vast majority of the university property is in New London.
+A piece is in Waterford.

 The main campus has three residential areas.
 The North Campus contains the newest residential halls.
-The South Campus contains residence halls along the west side of Tempel Green, across from several academic buildings.
+The South Campus contains residence halls along the west side of Temple Green, across from several academic buildings.
 The oldest dorms on campus are Plant House and Blackstone House, which were founded in 1914.
 The campus houses the Winslow Ames House.

 Connecticut College's two principal libraries are the Charles E. Shain Library and the Greer Music Library, which is located in the Cummings Arts Center.
 The Shain Library houses a collection of more than 500,000 books and periodicals and an extensive collection of electronic resources.
 It is also home to The Linda Lear Center for Special Collections and Archives, and to the Charles Chu Asian Art Reading Room.
 The Lear Center has more than fifty book, manuscript, and art collections including research archives devoted to Rachel Carson, Eugene O'Neill, and Beatrix Potter.
 The Charles Chu Asian Art Reading Room serves both as a quiet reading area and as the permanent exhibition space for the Chu-Griffis Art Collection.

 The student center is "The College Center at Crozier-Williams" (often shortened to "Cro"), and is located in the middle of the campus.
 The student center houses the Connecticut College bookstore (which doubles as a small convenience store), the campus post office, the Oasis Snack Shop, and the campus bar, Humphrey's (formerly The Cro Bar).
 There are also student services offices as well as faculty offices and performance spaces for the Dance department.